Tayjsl97/Tayjsl97.github.io/awards.md

 - Research Topics: Large-scale Musical Emotion Dataset Construction, Static and Dynamic Music Emotion Recognition

 ## Teaching Assistant
-- May 2021 - June 201: Graph Theory and Its Applications, XJTU
+- May 2021 - Jun 201: Graph Theory and Its Applications, XJTU
-- May 2022 - June 202: Graph Theory and Its Applications, XJTU
+- May 2022 - Jun 202: Graph Theory and Its Applications, XJTU

 ## Reviewer